microsoft/vcpkg-docs/vcpkg/get_started/get-started-packaging.md

   ]
 }
 ```

 The `vcpkg.json` file serves as a manifest that defines metadata and dependencies for a C++ library, providing vcpkg with the necessary information to build, install, and manage the package.

-Each line is essentially a configuration parameter for vcpkg, giving it instructions on how to handle the package.

 - `name`: Specifies the name of the library.
 This is used as the package identifier.
 - `version`: Indicates the version number of the library.